gokulakrishnagk333/WHdemo/README.md

 # Understood the given requirement and completed the tasks
 ```
+- Based on my understanding with available resource I have created deployment using my java based application with Mysql DB.
 - Please read entire read.me file
 ```
 ## Repo created in github / gitlab and solved below Option 1 problem
 ```
 1. Create a kubernetes deployment, svc, hpa, pdb service account in kubernetes cluster. can be PaaS/Minikube
  - Created a kubernetes Java Application with Mysql DB deployment, svc, hpa, pdb service account in AKS kubernetes cluster
-2. Deployment needs a secret with name API_KEY
+2. Deployment needs a secret with name API-KEY
  - Both Mysql and Usermanagement WebApp deployments need a secret with name API-KEY
 3. Mount this secret in deployment
- - Mounted this secret.
+ - Not Mounted this API-Key secret in PV.
+ - Mounted mysql_usermgmt.sql file as Config-Map(usermanagement-dbcreation-script) in PV
 4. API_KEY should be a environment variables within the container when container starts inside a pod
- - API_KEY is refered as mysqldbpassword in Mysql environment variables within the container when container starts inside a pod
+ - API-KEY is refered as mysqldbpassword in Mysql environment variables within the container when container starts inside a pod
 5. API_KEY env variable is not used yet in app, but we want to see the approach
- - API_KEY env variable is not used yet in app, once the Mysql / Usermanagement WebApp pod created it get the mysql db password from secret
+ - API_KEY env variable is not used yet in app, once the Mysql / Usermanagement WebApp pod created it container refer the mysql db password from secret
 ```
 ## Acceptance criteria
 ```